JihunPark/ReleaseLevelReliabilityPrediction/README.md

 # ReleaseLevelReliabilityPrediction

-This repository is for the paper "Predicting the Reliability of Releases in Open Source Projects"
+This repository is for the paper "Predicting the Reliability of Releases in Open Source Projects".

 The paper is under review, and the experiment data will be uploaded if the paper is accepted.